What RetroGami does now

 Camera

-The camera represents how big an area of a map will be drawn on the screen, and the focus area that will be used to scroll the map around the player.
+The camera represents how big an area of a map will be drawn on the screen,

 You can edit the camera in the camera editor or while play testing.